 Earlier work has explored emergency action for child protection, children’s representation in care proceedings, social workers’ attitudes to adoption by same sex couples and issues in private child law including, legal advice relating to domestic violence in contact cases.

 Recent work on financial arrangements concerned two research studies commissioned and funded by the Law Commission.
 The first study provided much needed research from a qualitative perspective into how legal professionals draft marital property agreements, advise clients and deal with existing agreements.
 The second, follow-up study investigated whether demand for legal advice on marital property agreements had increased since the original survey.
 Current financial remedy research interests lie in the area of private ordering on divorce.
-Over 90% of ancillary relief applications are already disposed of by consent orders (orders reflecting the parties’ agreement, rather than being imposed following adjudication).
+Over 90 per cent of ancillary relief applications are already disposed of by consent orders (orders reflecting the parties’ agreement, rather than being imposed following adjudication).
 Along with Joanna Miles from Cambridge University, the Nuffield Foundation has funded a study to undertake empirical research to discover the stage within court proceedings at which consent orders are made.
 In addition, the study will examine the characteristics of such cases and the content of consent orders resolved at different stages.
 It is hoped that the research will develop a richer understanding of private ordering of financial disputes in this jurisdiction and what factors help and hinder settlement of financial disputes following divorce in order to inform future reform and policy developments.

 In April 2013, legal aid was removed from most private family disputes, remaining only for some cases of domestic violence and to support mediation.
 This has major implications both for family lawyers and for individuals experiencing relationship breakdown, who may need to bring proceedings without a lawyer.
 Research for the Ministry of Justice, undertaken jointly with colleagues at Exeter and Cardiff universities is currently examining the impact of litigants in person in family proceedings.